KuroSalsa/Writeups/NTU CZ4067 CTF/Coruscant/Super Space Tech Inc/README.md

 http://chall.seccomp.xyz:5003/

 ## Walkthrough
 Going to the challenge home page, it shows only a link (Jarvis).
 This link displays the following text: “Hi, Javis”.
-Note that the url accepts the parameter “name” and the default input is “Javis”.
+Note that the url accepts the parameter “name” and the default input is “Javis”.<br />
 ![alt text](img/Picture1.png)
 ![alt text](img/Picture2.png)